 This post contains affiliate links if you wish to purchase the books mentioned in this post

-The Plump and Perky Turkey is a fun read aloud were a group of villagers are trying to persuade a turkey to join them for their turkey-themed fair.
+The Plump and Perky Turkey is a fun read aloud where a group of villagers is trying to persuade a turkey to join them for their turkey-themed fair.
 The main goal is to eat the turkey, of course.
 I particularly enjoy reading this book because of the rich vocabulary it exposes the students to.
 This is a great way to practice using context clues to define unknown words with a fun and light-hearted story.

 With this read aloud, I use a set of task cards with text-dependent questions.
 After reading the picture book aloud to the students, I simply place the book and the set of task cards in the center.

 In addition to the task cards, this Thanksgiving read aloud lends itself really well to writing extension activities.
 I have my students write a new plan to persuade a turkey to join them for Thanksgiving dinner.
 I love the creativity I get from this writing activity.

 Another writing activity that is perfect for this book is to have the students rewrite the story from the point of view of Pete the Turkey.
 Point of view is a challenging skill but this read aloud makes it engaging and the students rise to the challenge because it is fun for them.

 Turk and Runt is another light-hearted Thanksgiving read aloud about turkeys avoiding being eaten.
 While this one does not have the vocabulary that The Plump and Perky Turkey has, the books pair perfectly with each other and are perfect for paired reading activities (more about that later in this post).

 In this read aloud, one of the turkeys (Runt) knows the real reason the people are visiting the turkey farm and selecting a turkey.
 However, no one will listen to him.
 Through a series of silly events, the other turkeys finally realize that Runt is telling the truth.
 But, will it be too late?